xtimbeau/sourcoise/README.md

 The first time the script is run, subsequent calls will use the cache, unless the cache is invalidated.

+To check the status of cache, just call `sourcoise_status()`.
+It will scan your project and collect info about your cached data.
+To refresh everything, call `sourcoise_refresh()`, it will execute all scripts and refresh data in the cache.
+Options are available to filter what really need to be refreshed.

 ## Benefits